Brandon Harris (quarterback)

-Brandon Harris (born October 12, 1995) is a former American football quarterback for the LSU Tigers and North Carolina Tar Heels.
+Brandon Harris (born October 12, 1995) is an American former football quarterback for the LSU Tigers and North Carolina Tar Heels.
+He is the current general manager of the Texas Longhorns football program.

 Early years

 Harris attended Parkway High School in Bossier City, Louisiana.
 While at Parkway, he played for the football team.
 He was ranked by Rivals.com as a four-star recruit and the fifth best dual-threat quarterback in his class.
 Harris led Parkway High School undefeated all on the road during playoffs to the LHSAA 5A state championship in New Orleans, Louisiana, in Fall 2013.
 Harris committed to play college football at Louisiana State University in July 2013.

 College career

+LSU

 At LSU, Harris competed with Anthony Jennings for the Tigers starting job as a true freshman in 2014.
 Jennings would win the job, but Harris still earned playing time as the backup.
 On September 29, Harris was named the starter over Jennings for the team's sixth game against Auburn.
 In the 2014 season, he finished with 452 passing yards, six passing touchdowns, and two interceptions in eight games.
 In the 2015 season, he finished with 2,165 passing yards, 13 touchdowns, and six interceptions.
 In the 2016 season, he only appeared in two games.